Next Level Plumbing SERVICE ANNOUNCEMENT:

 Some can last longer while others have a shorter lifespan, but when looking at averages it is a good rule of thumb.

-How proactive you need to be depends on where it is located, the water heater’s age, and how you want to deal with it.
+How proactive you need to depend on where it is located, the water heater’s age, and how you want to deal with it.
 If it is inside without a pan or upstairs, we recommend going with a preventive replacement every 10 years.
 If it is in the garage and leaking wouldn’t cause any real damage you could push the 12 years much safer.
 And of course, if you want to make sure you do the replacement on your terms, then earlier is better.

 Once you know the age of the water heater, you can have an idea of when you should replace it.